The Mysterious Benedict Society and the Riddle of Ages: Plot

+The Listener is revealed as Tai Li’s aunt, Dr. Claire Li.

 Reception

 Kirkus Reviews called the book "Clever as ever—if slow off the mark—and positively laden with tics, quirks, and puns."
-The American Booksellers Association named The Mysterious Benedict Society and the Riddle of Ages one of their ABC Best Books for Young Readers in 2019.
+A reviewer from National Review described the book as "intense and engrossing," but also calls it "an unnecessary story", criticizing the handling of themes about growing up.
+American Booksellers Association named The Mysterious Benedict Society and the Riddle of Ages one of their ABC Best Books for Young Readers in 2019.